My latest organized visit to Hamburg began with a train from Freiburg

 On Feenteichbrücke.
 To the right is Hamburg's Senate (government) guest house.
 President Trump stayed there in 2017 during the G7 summit. |

 The bus tour ended at Gänsemarkt, the gateway to Hamburg's Christmas markets.
-The former geese market (Germans adopted the turkey only after the war) is an appropriate seasonal place.
+The former goose market (Germans adopted turkey only after the war) is a fitting seasonal spot.

 Lessing, a precursor of the German classic (Goethe, Schiller), was the first